 By including preventive maintenance into capital improvement plans, asset management reduces long-term life-cycle costs.
-Asset management systems can also clearly lay out the impacts of various investment funding levels, and the timing of investments, on asset conditions, providing meaningful investment choices for public decision-makers.
-Where funding is inadequate, asset management systems help officials make the case for adequate funding levels.
+Asset management systems can also clearly lay out the effects of various levels of and timing of investments on asset conditions, providing meaningful investment choices for public decision-makers.
+Where funding is insufficient, asset management systems help officials make the case for adequate funding levels.
 In other cases, asset management can reduce the costs of capital improvement programs.
 Many municipalities already implement asset management plans, and those that do not should work to develop them.